dlebansais/Easly-Language/Doc/Nodes/Type/KeywordAnchoredType.md

 <b>end</b>
 </pre>

-## Invalid uses of a kewyord anchored type
+## Invalid uses of a keyword anchored type

 Keyword anchored types cannot be used in the following situations: